compbiocore/compbiocore.github.io/README.md

 ### Step 4.
 GitHub Actions Deployment
 The site is deployed to GitHub Pages using GitHub Actions.
 The updated index.html file created in Step 3 along with the entire contents of the `public/` directory gets pushed to the master branch, which is the branch used as the publishing source for GitHub Pages.
 GitHub Actions is set up as a cron job and is scheduled to run once weekly.

-IMPORTANT NOTE: that any changes to the site should be done in the Hugo project (`hugo-site` branch).
+IMPORTANT NOTE: Any changes to the site should be done in the Hugo project (`hugo-site` branch).
 Never commit to `master`, as that branch will be updated by GitHub Actions whenever a new build is done and is the branch used for publishing the website.

 ### Appendix: Local Deployment
 If you downloaded the repo and are following along locally, follow the above steps and then cd to the `public/` directory and start the server as follows: